shardwick/aim4theheart/README.md

 # aim4theheart
-“HeArt Education” ; Our mission is to provide sovereign data management via web interfaces.
+“HeArt Education” ; Our mission is to provide artist sovereign heArt education.